tgourdel/kafka-replicator/README.md

 - TOPIC : topic to replicate (the name will be the same on source and desitnation end)
 - TIMER : time in ms before the script exits (when a Kafka cluster is down for example)
 - GROUPID : consumer group id
+- ENCODING : `buffer` by default for binary data, change with `utf8` for non-binary data

 ## Run with Docker